tappitikarrass/telegram-queue-bot/README.md

 | no       | `ADMINS`         | A string of user_chat_id values, separated by commas.                        | `123456789,872451098`                       |
 | no       | `LOG_METHOD`     | Log method.
 Currently only `none` or `stdout`.                               | `stdout`                                    |
 | no       | `DEV`            | If enabled, you can stop the bot by pressing the Enter key (LOCAL USE ONLY). | `enabled`                                   |
+### Make user an admin
+Run telegram bot command `/get_user_chat_id` by the user you want to make an admin.

+Add resulting id to `ADMINS` environment variable in Heroku dashboard.

+Separate multiple entries with comma.

+> It would be better to keep this id in private, like bot token.<br/>
+Although, I don't know what bad could happen if it's publicly available.

 ## Deploy to Heroku
 ### Deploy automatically